Thund3rPat/kaminari-os/README.md

 # kaminari-os &nbsp; [![bluebuild build badge](https://github.com/thund3rpat/kaminari-os/actions/workflows/build.yml/badge.svg)](https://github.com/thund3rpat/kaminari-os/actions/workflows/build.yml)

-Kaminari (japanese for "thunder") is a customized version of Fedora Silverblue that comes pre-configured with essential tools for daily driving.
+Kaminari (japanese for "thunder") is a customized version of Bluefin that comes pre-configured with essential tools for daily driving.
 It builds on the core strengths of Fedora Silverblue, adding a unique layer of customization to deliver a lightning-fast, streamlined, and modern immutable desktop.

 Kaminari is built using BlueBuild - a set of tools and documentation for creating custom images of image-based Linux distributions.